 Take a systematic approach

 In the beginning, try to solve the problems using conventional methods.
 Later, try out your own shortcut methods to increase speed.
-But first, solve the topic wise practice questions using step by step formulae.
+But first, solve the topic-wise practice questions using step-by-step formulae.
 Be alert not to jump directly on crucial steps which might confuse you later.
+Also check IBPS PO Previous Years’ Question Papers.

 Know different types of questions